plemarquand/react-text-cycle/README.md

 Class name transferred to the top level element in the component.
 Use this for styling the text.
 #### `bgClassName` - String (optional)
 Class name for the background element that sits behind the text.
+#### animationStates - Object  (optional)
+Allows for customization of the in and out animations.
+* `inStart` String - class name for the initial state of the animation.
+This class should not have a `transition` property defined.
+* `in`:  String - class name for final state of the in animation.
+This class *should* have a `transition` property defined.
+* `outStart`:  String - class name for the final out state of the animation.
+This class should not have a `transition` property defined.
+* `out`:  String - class name for final state of the out animation.
+This class *should* have a `transition` property defined.